achilles-d/htn2020/README.md

 #### Created by Achilles Dabrowski, Alex Xu, Franklin Boampong, and Steven Cheng
 #### Hack The Northeast 2020

+## GitHub Repository Breakdown
+The Github repository is separated into two Flutter apps.
+- htn2020: This is the Flutter app with functionalities such as Log In, Sign Up/Register, and Querying data from the Firebase.
+Essentially, this is the backend component of the Flutter app.
+This is prototyped on Android (as half of our team used Android simulators).
+- gyft-1: This is the Flutter app with the UI interface coded up as seen from the Figma wireframe.
+Functionalities include navigation/routing, buttons, and input data.
+This is prototyped on iOS.

 ## Purpose and Value
 Gyft is a platform that empowers communities by connecting local businesses with community members and potential customers.
 It allows businesses to start selling online Gift Card/Certificates for their business quickly, intuitively, and affordably, even without past experience.